basavyr/roEduNet-2021/roedunet2021/abstract/core-ideas.md

 - Alerting the system administrator with regards to potential issues in any of the underlying metrics can lead to optimal resource runtime.
 - Using Python as main development programming language.
 This ensures that the alerting service has great compatibility across different systems.

+## Abstract ideas

+The computing resources at DFCTI need to be up and running at all times, assuring an uninterrupted pipeline for the queue of processes which need to be executed.

+The large-scale simulations and calculations requested by the physicists within the department require great amount of compute power, and they also demand a high degree of scalability.

+Assuring thus a great workflow must be a crucial objective.
+This can be expressed with the help of a monitoring team that always checks for potential issues with the computing resources (i.e., unusual behavior of the CPUs, failure of the memory, high disk usage).